Information Aggregation with AI Agents: Conclusion

 \section{Conclusion}

 Understanding whether AI agents can reason interactively and aggregate information is important for several reasons.
 First, the informational efficiency of prices is a basic property of financial markets, and AI agents are increasingly participating in them.
 Second, an essential ability of AI agents is to make predictions, hence it is natural to examine whether this ability can be improved by making them trade in a prediction market.
 Finally, the capacity to reason about the private information of others by observing their actions is a fundamental human quality.
-Although we may inadvertently assume that AI agents will possess this quality as well, this may not be the case.
+While it is tempting to anthropomorphize highly capable AI models and assume they inherently possess these higher-order interactive reasoning skills, empirical evidence remains scarce.